3MFConsortium/spec_securecontent/3MF Secure Content.md

 **encryptionalgorithm** - Encryption algorithm used to encrypt the resource data.

-For this specification, the only algorithm supported for data encryption is AES256-GCM, identified with the URI http://www.w3.org/2009/xmlenc11#aes256-gcm:
+A consumer supporting the 3MF Secure Content Extension MUST support, at a minimum, the AES256-GCM algorithm, identified with the URI http://www.w3.org/2009/xmlenc11#aes256-gcm:

 > AES-GCM [SP800-38D] is an authenticated encryption mechanism.
 It is equivalent to doing these two operations in one step - AES encryption followed by HMAC signing.